jolly-io/Data_Engineering_Notes/README.md

 -  Transformation
 -  Serving

-  There is also the notion of `undercurrents` - these are critical themes and concepts around the end-to-end lifecycle.
+  There is also the notion of `undercurrents` - these are critical themes and concepts around the end-to-end data lifecycle.
 These include the following
 - Security
 - Data Management
 - DataOps